yukw777/EILEV/README.md

 ## Citing EILEV

-## Funding
+## Acknowledgements

-This project is supported by the Defense Advanced Research Projects Agency (DARPA) under the PTG Program, Contract No. HR00112220003.
-The views expressed are those of the author(s) and do not necessarily reflect the views of DARPA.
+We thank @shanestorks for his valuable insight and comments.
+This work has been supported by the Defense Advanced Research Projects Agency (DARPA) under the PTG Program, Contract No. HR00112220003.
+The views expressed are those of the authors and do not necessarily reflect the views of DARPA.